Rochet2/smallfolk_cpp/README.md

 ```

 ### LuaVal values
-`LuaVal::LuaTable` is used inside a lua table as the storage for values.
-You can create one and use it to initialize a lua table object.
-You can get the LuaTable from a LuaVal with the `luaval.tbl()` member function.
-Since C++ is not able to return _any_ value, there is a set of functions to get the actual value of a LuaVal.
+LuaVal can represent different types of data like a string and a number.
+To access the underlying value you must use specific functions.
-The functions will throw if you use them on the wrong type object.
+The functions will throw if you use them on the wrong type object, for example using the str function on a table will throw.
 ```C++
 luaval.num()
 luaval.str()